vinayhosamane/MasterCoredata/README.md

 This repository is to try different uses cases in coredata.

 - [x] Model Creation From Editor

+      Remember to set the `codegen` to Manual/None, if you want control over your managed object models.
+Otherwise Xcode will auto-generate those models on first run.

 - [x] CRUD Operations on Coredata managed object model